Offering route services

 Advantages:

-• You can use a service broker to dynamically configure how the route service processes traffic to specific apps.
+• Developers can use a service broker to dynamically configure how the route service processes traffic to specific apps.

 • Traffic to apps that use the route service takes fewer network hops.